-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 31 Robot Path Generation
+Lecture - 33 Path Generation Problem

-We have been discussing about the velocity analysis of Robot manipulators.
-We are looked at open chain and closed chain robot manipulators.
-So, the problem of velocity analysis is to relate the actuator velocities to the end effector velocities, today we are going to look into the problem of Path Generation.
+We have been discussing about the velocity analysis of robot manipulators we have looked at open chain and closed chain robot manipulators.
+So, the problem of velocity analysis is to relate the actuator velocities to the end effector velocities.
+Today, we are going to look into the problem of path generation.

-So, to give you an overview of what we are going to discuss in this lecture, we are going to look at the path generation problem using the Velocity based method.
-We look at examples of the RR open chain planar manipulator and 3 RPR closed chain planar manipulator.
+So, to give you an overview of what we are going to discuss in this lecture, we are going to look at the path generation problem using the velocity-based method.
+We look at examples of the RR open chain planar manipulator and 3 RPR closed chains in planar manipulator.

-So, as I have mentioned that the velocity analysis problem in the case of robots is also closely related to the path generation problem, so given the actuator rates or the rates at which the actuators are expanding or rotating, we can find the path that the end-effector takes.
+So, as I have mentioned that the velocity analysis problem in the case of robots is also closely related to the path generation problem.

-So, given the actuator rates we can find out the path of the end-effector, so that is a forward problem.
-The inverse problem which is very relevant for various applications is the path generation problem, in which for a given path of the end-effector we have to find out the rate of expansion of these actuators.
+So, given the actuator rates are the rates at which the actuators are expanding on or rotating we can find the path that the end effector takes.
+So, given the actuator rates we can find out the path of the end effector.
+So, that is the forward problem the inverse problem which is very relevant for various applications is the path generation problem in which for a given path of the end effector; we have to find out the rate of expansion of these actuators.
 So, that is the inverse problem which is the path generation problem.

-We have discussed briefly what is the path generation problem.
-Now the path generation problem has 3 components in it, let us go through them 1 by 1, first is the path planning of the end-effector in the ground frame which means that given this configuration for example this excavator, I would like to know in a certain ground reference frame what is the path that I desire.
-So, essentially is the representation of the path, now this representation of the path will take into account for example, obstacles which might represent or it might be that there is a bin on which this must be dropped.
+We have discussed briefly what is the path generation problem now the path generation problem has 3 components in it let us go through them one by one.
+First is the path planning of the end effector in the ground frame which means that given this configuration.
+For example, this excavator I would like to know in a certain ground reference frame what is the path that I desire.

-In that case it might go something like this, so based on our requirement we have to first plan the path in the ground reference frame.
+So, essentially is the representation of the path now this representation of the path will take into account for example, obstacles which might be present or it might be that there is a bin on which this must be dropped in that case it might go something like this.
+So, based on our requirement we have to first plan the path in the ground reference frame.

 The second point is the specification of velocity on the path.
-So, if I have to generate this path how do I generate?
-I specify the velocities that I desire for the end-effector on this path, something like this.
-Once I have the end-effector velocity at every point on the path I transform that velocity back to the joint space.
-So, essentially I find out the actuator rates to produce the corresponding endeffector velocity.
-So, that is the plan of this path generation problem, so that is how this will proceed.
+So, if I have to generate this path how do I generate I specify the velocities that I desire for the end effector on this path something like this once I have the end effector velocity at every point on the path I transform that velocity back to the joint space.
+So, essentially, I find out the actuator rates to produce the corresponding end effector velocity.
+So, that is the plan of this path generation problem.
+So, that is how this will proceed.